Generic ADHD Medications vs. Name-Brand Drugs

-So are generics indistinguishable from name-brand medications – and do all generic versions deliver the same results?
+So are generic ADHD medications indistinguishable from name-brand medications – and do all generic versions deliver the same results?
 Does generic Ritalin (methylphenidate hydrochloride) work as well as Ritalin?
 What about generic Adderall?
 The Food and Drug Administration (FDA) states that a generic drug is “identical” to a name-brand drug in terms of its “bioequivalence.”
 According to the FDA, bioequivalence includes “dosage form, safety, strength, route of administration, quality, performance characteristics, and intended use.”

 Concerned, Graedon hired an independent laboratory to test the two drugs.
 After a series of tests, the laboratory found that the active chemical in the generic form of Wellbutrin XL 300 was released at a different rate than in the name-brand medication.
 This variation is allowed according to the FDA, which states that a generic must provide “roughly” the same blood level of the active ingredient as the name-brand.
 Those blood levels can range between 80 to 125 percent of what the name-brand drug achieves.
 This could be the reason that people have different reactions when they switch from a name-brand drug to a generic, says Graedon.
 Differences in generic medications likely exist for all conditions and treatments.
 But, according to Graedon, it isn’t surprising that patients with behavioral, neurological, or mental health conditions will be more likely to notice that they act differently on a slightly different treatment.